top of page

 Unexpected problems will emerge.

-And still, you have to decide.
+And you still have to decide.

 Inaction is a decision.